danielharrell/does_music_move/does_music_move.md

 sleeping and dreaming, where it seems we inhabit two spaces at once?
-We resolve the division, evidently, by conferring worldhood on only one such space.
+We resolve the division, evidently, by conferring worldhood on only one such space, and taking it to contain the other such space.
 That is, we credit only one such space with the totality, and thus the reality, of inhabitance; and regard the other space as